Jun-long/etm-docs/dapp/dapp_dev_tutorials.md

 DApp meta information is saved to ./dapp.json ...
 ?
 Enter master secret of your genesis account [hidden] //这里输入的密码为：'almost journey future similar begin type write celery girl month forget breeze'
 ?
 Do you want publish a inbuilt asset in this dapp?
 Yes ?
-Enter asset name, for example: BTC, CNY, USD, MYASSET XCT ?
+Enter asset name, for example: BTC, CNY, USD, MYASSET ETM ?
 Enter asset total amount 100000000
 ?
 Enter asset precision 8
 New genesis block is created at: ./genesis.json